cdapio/cdap/cdap-docs/developer-guide/source/apis/http-restful-api/dataset.rst

    :description: HTTP RESTful Interface to the Cask Data Application Platform
    :copyright: Copyright © 2014 Cask Data, Inc.

-.. highlight:: console
+.. _http-restful-api-datasets:

 ===========================================================
 Dataset HTTP RESTful API
 ===========================================================

-.. _rest-datasets:
+.. highlight:: console

 The Dataset API allows you to interact with Datasets through HTTP.
 You can list, create, delete, and truncate Datasets.
-For details, see the :ref:`CDAP Developer Guide Advanced Features, Datasets section <Datasets>`
+For details, see the :ref:`CDAP Components, Datasets section <datasets-index>`

 Listing all Datasets